ethyca/fides/README.md

     +++ b/fidesctl/demo_resources/demo_system.yml
     @@ -24,7 +24,7 @@ system:
          privacy_declarations:
-           - name: "Collect data for marketing"
+           - name: Collect data for marketing
              data_categories:
-    -          # - provided_contact_information # uncomment to add this category to the system
+    -          # - user.provided.identifiable.contact # uncomment to add this category to the system
-    +          - provided_contact_information # uncomment to add this category to the system
+    +          - user.provided.identifiable.contact # uncomment to add this category to the system
-               - cookie_id
+               - user.derived.identifiable.device.cookie_id
              data_use: marketing_advertising_or_promotion
              data_subjects: